Policy on New York State Residency

-- You live in the state of New York for one year and are considered a domiciled resident.
+- You have lived in the state of New York for at least the full prior year and are considered a domiciled resident.

-- If you attended an approved New York State high school for two or more years, graduated from an approved New York state high school and applied for admission to Empire State College within five years of receiving a New York State high school diploma; or
+- If you attended an approved New York state high school for two or more years, graduated from an approved New York state high school and applied for admission to the State University of New York within five years of receiving a New York state high school diploma; OR

-- If you attended an approved New York state program for a general equivalency diploma (GED) exam preparation, received a GED and applied for admission to Empire State College within five years of receiving the GED.
+- If you attended an approved New York state program for a general equivalency diploma exam preparation, received a GED and applied for admission to the State University of New York within five years of receiving the GED.